dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 }
 ```

-By using the `useEffect` hook with an empty dependency array, upon first render, the `usePWAUpdateState` hook checks for new service workers by calling the Offline Interface's [`checkForNewSW()` method], which basically just exposes the [`checkForUpdates()` registration function](https://github.com/dhis2/app-platform/blob/a3490e03a2c2c4e706b5fad644d8f3beffc4a81a/pwa/src/lib/registration.js#L31-L105).
+By using the `useEffect` hook with an empty dependency array, upon first render, the `usePWAUpdateState` hook checks for new service workers by calling the Offline Interface's `checkForNewSW()` method, which basically just exposes the [`checkForUpdates()` registration function](https://github.com/dhis2/app-platform/blob/a3490e03a2c2c4e706b5fad644d8f3beffc4a81a/pwa/src/lib/registration.js#L31-L105).
 Compared to the the `getRegistrationState()` function that the `PWALoadingBoundary` uses, `checkForUpdates()` is more complex, since it checks for service workers installed and ready, listens for new ones becoming available, and checks for installing service workers between those states.
 We need to check a number of variables to handle all the possible installation conditions:

 -   Service workers can be in one of the four steps of their lifecycle: installing, installed, activating, or activated
 -   Multiple service workers can be simultaneously present in the [service worker registration object](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) as either `installing`, `waiting`, or `active`